Great Dane Dog Breed Information

-The Great Dane gets along well in an apartment, because it likes to relax close to his owner anyway.
+Yes, the Great Dane gets along well in an apartment, because it likes to relax close to his owner anyway.
 However, the apartment should be a bigger one.
 Small apartments are definitely not suitable.
 Due to its body size and its tail, it would - unintentionally but regularly - throw things over.

-Please note: Like many other large dogs the Great Dane does not get very old.
+Like many other large dogs the Great Dane does not get very old.
 Its lifespan is usually around the 8 years.

 Great Danes are available in many great colors: fawn, brindle, blue and black.
 There are also special fur markings, named as the "Harlequin" (black and white patches) or "Mantle" (black fur covers the body like a coat).